 The explanation as to why Microsoft suffered an outage of three and a half hours to its Office 365 and Windows Live services on 8 September might not be too reassuring for those people out there tempted to move to the cloud.
 According to

-by Arthur de Haan, vice president for Windows Live test and service engineering, it's all the fault of a pesky corrupted file in Microsoft's DNS service.
+a blog post by Arthur de Haan, vice president for Windows Live test and service engineering, it's all the fault of a pesky corrupted file in Microsoft's DNS service.

 The file corruption was "a result of two rare conditions occurring at the same time".
 I won't go into technical detail here but it does seem extraordinary that such a high profile example of cloud computing services should be derailed by such a small thing.